tectonic-typesetting/tectonic/docs/src/v2cli/compile.md

 can use an input filename of `-` to have Tectonic process standard input.
 (In this case, the output file will be named `texput.pdf`.)

+##### Security

+By default, the document is compiled in a “trusted” mode.
+This means that the calling user can request to enable certain engine features that could raise security concerns if used with untrusted input: the classic example of this being TeX's “shell-escape” functionality.
+These features are *not* enabled by default, but they can be enabled on the command line; in the case of shell-escape, this is done with `-Z shell-escape`.

+If the command-line argument `--untrusted` is provided, these features cannot be enabled, regardless of other settings such as `-Z shell-escape`.
+So if you are going to process untrusted input in a command-line script, as long as you make sure that `--untrusted` is provided, the known-dangerous features will be disabled.

+Furthermore, if the environment variable `TECTONIC_UNTRUSTED_MODE` is set to a non-empty value, Tectonic will behave as if `--untrusted` were specified, regardless of the actual command-line arguments.
+Setting this variable can provide a modest extra layer of protection if the Tectonic engine is being run outside of its CLI form.
+Keep in mind that untrusted shell scripts and the like can trivially defeat this by explicitly clearing the environment variable.

 #### Options